 In order to sustain this critical asset to Indiana’s economy and quality of life, the U.S. Army Corps of Engineers must conduct a federal damage mitigation feasibility study.

 This required feasibility study, which will identify possible long-term solutions, must have a local match.
-Two local communities have already pledged funds towards the match.
+The state of Indiana has pledged $1 million towards this match and has signaled their intent to participate in the study as a non-federal partner.

 Climate Impact